 GFWC Florida clubwomen design and support conservation activities in their local communities.

-We participate in local river clean-up, beautification of our community and recycling programs.
-Through this committee, the Club provides annual sponsorship of a Capuchin monkey at the local college zoo and built and helps maintain, with the third-grade science class, a Butterfly Garden at the High Springs Community School.
+We participate in local river clean-up, beautification of our community, and recycling programs.
+Through this committee, the Club provides annual sponsorship of a Capuchin monkey at the local college zoo and built, with the third-grade science class, a Butterfly Garden at the High Springs Community School.

 Education and Libraries